RouhanifardLab/PsiNanopore/README.md

 # PsiNanopore
-You can use this package to calculate the p-value of positions on the genome.
+You can use this package to calculate the p-value of positions on the genome by comparing direct versus IVT files.
+The lowest the pvalue, the highest the chance that the position is psuedouridylated.
 The main input files to our tool are the aligned reads (bam files, please read the step by step guide on how to generate the bam files from "Computational pipeline of DNA/RNA sequencing analysis" section).

 ## System Requirement